a2800276/redis.java/README.md

   }
 ```

-Next instatiate Protocol, passing in the callback and --optionally--
+Next instatiate `Protocol`, passing in the callback and --optionally--
 whether you're handling Requests or Replies:

 ```java